 Infant Jaundice and the Risk to Your Child

-This kind of jaundice is rarely seen in in formula fed infants, affecting only .1% of newborns taking formula.
+While breastfeeding is great, his kind of jaundice is rarely seen in formula-fed infants, affecting only .1% of newborns taking formula.
+Breastfed infants are far more likely to develop jaundice.
 Infants with non-physiologic jaundice may appear normal and grow as expected during the first weeks after birth.

 How do you tell the difference between physiologic and pathological jaundice?
 The careful doctor will simply plot hour-specific bilirubin on a graph.
 This is the kind of plan and diligence that protects newborn babies.

 Jaundice in newborns is usually very easy to identify and diagnose.
-The first signs of newborn jaundice generally appears within the first 24 hours of life.
+The first signs of newborn jaundice generally appear within the first 24 hours of life.
 The condition and outward symptoms will gradually increase in severity over the next several days.
-In most normal cases the jaundice will start to disappear the following week.
+In most normal cases, jaundice will start to disappear the following week.

 The hallmark symptom of jaundice in babies and adults is yellowing of the skin and eyes.
 Bilirubin has a strong yellow pigmentation so as levels of it in the blood increase it begins to alter the baby's color.
 The skin will begin to display a yellowish tint which is first noticeable in the face and chest.
 The white area in the eyes will also become noticeably yellow.
 Additional symptoms of babies with jaundice may include: